cossssmin/gridsome-starter-bleda/content/posts/2020/2020-06-17-hosting-blazor-web-assembly-app-on-azure-static-webapp.md

 ## Deploying Proxy API to Azure Static Web Apps ##

 One of the biggest challenges for all static web app hosting services, including [Azure Static Web Apps][az swa] is to communicate with the back-end APIs with no trouble.
 There are several ways for front-end apps to talk to the back-end APIs.
 OAuth is one way and API auth key is another.
 The auth key should be stored in a safe place and used, if necessary.
 But a static web app is not the place to store the key because it's exposed.
-[Azure Static Web App][as swa] offers the [API proxy feature][az swa api].
+[Azure Static Web App][az swa] offers the [API proxy feature][az swa api].
 With this feature, the auth key is securely stored at rest.

 ### Building External API ###